Fulfilling Your Role as a Responsible Campus Partner

 Let the student decide when to tell other people in their life.
 If the student's performance comes up in other contexts, provide the minimum information needed to support the student.
 Allow the student to approach you about further assistance rather than continuously checking in on them.

-Receiving reports of gender-based misconduct can be distressing.
+Receiving reports of sexual misconduct can be distressing.
 You are not alone and there are people on campus who can help you process what you've heard and help you to continue to support the student.
 You can connect with an advocate by calling The Line at 773-494-3810.